BDanalysis/mfcnv/README.md

 The end of the program will generate result files in the root directory and show the precision, sensitivity and F1-score in the matlab window.
 These result files have a total of three volumns.
 (1): the position where the mutation occurred (2): variation type including gain, hemi_loss and homo_loss (3): this volumn is 1, 2 or 3 corresponding to the second volumn.

 # 4.Platform
-The program must be run in matlab 2016a on windows system.
+The program must run in matlab on windows system.